genelet/molecule/README.md

 where _FkTable_ means a forward table, _FkColumn_ forward table's column, and _Column_ the column in the current table.

-- in SQL, a foriegn key means a column in another table (called foreign table) that has passed its value to a column in this table.
+- In SQL, a foriegn key means a column in another table (called foreign table) that has passed its value to column in this table.
-- in _molecule_, a forward key means a column in this table that will pass value to a column in another table (called forward table).
+- In _molecule_, a forward key means a column in this table that will pass value to column in another table (called forward table).
-- forward key can be defined even there is no native SQL foreign key, such as columns in noSQL database or time-series database.
+- Forward key can be defined even if there is no native SQL foreign key, such as noSQL database or time-series database.
+- In this package, forward key is only used in action *Delecs*.

 ### 3.3) Table